pagu-project/Pagu/README.md

 # Pactus Bot Engine (RoboPac)

-Pactus Bor Engine is a Robot that provides support and information about the Pactus Blockchain.
+The Pactus Bot Engine is a Robot that provides support and information about the Pactus Blockchain.

 ## Contributing